khulnasoft-lab/design.khulnasoft.com/contents/usability/settings-management.md

   - /usability/progressive-disclosure
 ---

-Settings allow users to control how the platform's features or capabilities should behave or appear.
-Users can modify these configurable options to adjust baseline functionality.
+Settings allow a user to control how the platform's features or capabilities should behave or appear.
+A user can modify these configurable options to adjust baseline functionality.

-Admin area, groups, projects, and users have dedicated areas to aggregate their settings, while [permissions and roles](https://docs.gitlab.com/ee/user/permissions.html) dictate which settings users can access.
+The Admin area, group, project, and user have dedicated areas to aggregate their settings, while [permissions and roles](https://docs.gitlab.com/ee/user/permissions.html) dictate which settings a user can access.

 ## Considerations

-To guide your decisions on how to construct a setting within the product, consider these questions:
+When adding a setting to the product, consider these questions:

 - **Necessity:** Is this control necessary or just nice to have?
 Remember to strive for [convention over configuration](https://handbook.gitlab.com/handbook/product/product-principles/#convention-over-configuration).
 - **Access:** Which type of user is responsible for making configuration decisions?
 Only specific [roles](https://docs.gitlab.com/ee/user/permissions.html) can manage settings.
-If possible, avoid placing a setting only in the admin area, because it is limited to Administrators on self-managed.
+Avoid placing a setting only in the Admin area, as only Administrators on self-managed instances can view it.
 - **Availability:** In which [namespace](https://docs.gitlab.com/ee/user/namespace/#types-of-namespaces) should this setting be available?
 There is a difference in functionality between user and group namespaces.
 - **Flexibility and control:** Is this setting intended to set a default value or enforce a specific configuration?
 A setting's wording and UI elements should reflect its capability.
-- **Inheritance:** How or if a child namespace will inherit its values from its parent namespace?
-There is a standardized model for implementing [cascading settings](https://docs.gitlab.com/ee/development/cascading_settings.html), but it does not solve all configuration challenges.
+- **Inheritance:** Will a child namespace inherit its values from its parent namespace?
+While there is a standardized model for implementing [cascading settings](https://docs.gitlab.com/ee/development/cascading_settings.html), it does not solve all configuration challenges.
 - **Relationship:** How does this setting relate to others?
 Evaluating where users expect to find it in a workflow or user journey can help identify effective placement.

 ### Patterns